janmichek/blockchain-ipfs/readme.md

-### Drizzle IPFS
+### Blockchain IPFS with Drizzle
-This app will upload image to IPFS network and obtain CID of that file
+This app will upload image to IPFS network and obtain CID of that file.
+It is also using basic Drizzle implementation.

 This repository is inspired by tutorial: https://www.youtube.com/watch?v=NvQbphs2nco